-Departure Points: River Cruise in Guilin
+Departure Points for a River Cruise in Guilin

 It’s a 45-minute drive from Guilin to Zhujiang Pier, the departure point for the river cruises.
 Expect an early start as cruise boats start to depart from 9 am.
 While there are lots of boats it’s good to be there extra early if you’ve not pre-booked as the river cruises are Guilin’s number one attraction, equally popular with international and Chinese tourists.

-Prepare to “run the gauntlet” of the usual touristy shops and stalls selling the freshest of local fruit on your walk from the parking area to the dock.
-We recommend the sweet, juicy local peaches.
 Prices here are higher than in Guilin itself, however, if you’ve forgotten to bring a sun hat or fruit for the journey, buy them here.
 You won’t be able to get either on the boat!

 When we arrived, there were more than 50 cruise boats moored up, ready for the day.
 The dock area was heaving with people.
 It’s all very well organised though, with an efficient booking system (we came to expect this in China!) and allocated seats on each cruise boat.

-What Are The Cruise Boats Like?
+What Are The Li River Cruise Boats Like?

 We were surprised by the large, well-padded seats (very important!) and wide picture windows offering an unrivalled view of the river.
 Each boat also has outside deck areas to enjoy, perfect for taking photos.

-While there are 3-star and 4-star cruises available, most Westerners are offered the 3-star cruises with local tour companies competing to offer the most attractive prices!
+While there are 3-star and 4-star river cruises available, most Westerners are offered the 3-star cruises with local tour companies competing to offer the most attractive prices!

 4-star cruises offer a buffet lunch, superior seating with seats on the upper and lower decks, and about half the number of passengers of the cheaper cruises.